Femikuye/Media-Converter-Tool-For-CS50-Final-Project-By-FemiKuye/readme.md

 5. **TaskScheduler.py**: This module is called by the task scheduler to delete files

 6. **FilesCompressor**: In case users convert multiple files and wanting to download them at once, we need a way to compress all the files into one zip file for the users to download.
 This is where this file is usefull.

+#### App.py

+The app.py file is the entry point of this application, it contains all the routes and functions of the web application.